darkchiii/MusicApp-API/README.md

 - **`GET /tracks/`**
   Retrieves a list of all tracks.
-  **Response**: List of tracks.
+  **Response**: Returns a list of tracks, including details like title, album, duration, and other metadata.

 - **`POST /tracks/`**
   Adds a new track to the collection.
+The request should include the albumId, title, and duration (in seconds) for the track.
   **Request Body**: `{ "albumId": "album_id", "title": "track_title", "duration": "duration_in_seconds" }`
   **Response**: Returns the newly created track.

 - **`GET /tracks/:trackId/`**
   Retrieves details for a specific track by ID.
-  **Response**: Track data.
+  **Response**:  Returns the track data, including its title, album, duration, and any other associated metadata.

 - **`PUT /tracks/:trackId/`**
   Updates information for a specified track.
+The request should include the albumId, title, and duration.
   **Request Body**: `{ "albumId": "album_id", "title": "track_title", "duration": "duration_in_seconds" }`
   **Response**: Returns updated track details.

 - **`DELETE /tracks/:trackId/`**
   Deletes a track by ID.
-  **Response**: Confirms deletion.
+  **Response**: Confirms deletion of the track.

 - **`POST /play/:trackId/`**
   Marks a track as played by the user.
+This action increases the track's play counter.
-  **Response**: Confirms play status.
+  **Response**: Confirms that the track's play status has been updated.

 - **`GET /played/`**
-  Retrieves a history of user most played tracks.
+  Retrieves a history of the most played tracks by the user, typically from the last 28 days.
-  **Response**: List of played tracks.
+  **Response**: A list of tracks that have been played by the user, sorted by the number of plays.

 - **`POST /like/:trackId/`**
   Marks a track as liked by the user.
+If the track has already been liked by the user, an error is returned.
-  **Response**: Confirms like status.
+  **Response**: Confirms the like status of the track.

 - **`DELETE /like/:trackId/`**
   Removes a track from the user’s liked tracks.
-  **Response**: Confirms unlike status.
+  **Response**: Confirms that the track has been unliked and removed from the user's liked list.

 - **`GET /liked/`**
-  Retrieves a list of all tracks liked by the user.
+  Retrieves a list of all tracks that the user has liked.
-  **Response**: List of liked tracks.
+  **Response**: A list of tracks that are marked as liked by the user.

 - **`GET /search/`**
-  Allows search functionality for tracks based on keywords or filters.
+  Allows the user to search for tracks based on keywords or filters.
+Search can be done across the track's title, album name, and artist name.
   **Request Query**: `?q=search_term`
-  **Response**: Search results.
+  **Response**: A list of tracks that match the search query.

 ---

 ### Playlist

 - **`GET /playlist/`**
-  Retrieves a list of all playlists created by the logged in user.
+  Retrieves a list of all playlists created by the logged-in user.
   **Response**: List of playlists.

 - **`GET /playlists/:userId/`**
   Retrieves all public playlists for a specified user by user ID.
-  **Response**: List of public playlists for the specified user.
+  **Response**: A list of public playlists for the user with the specified ID.
+If the requestor is the same as the userId, their private playlists will also be included.

 - **`POST /playlist/`**
   Creates a new playlist for the user.
+The request body should include the playlist name, description, and a public flag.
+By default, the playlist is created as public unless specified otherwise.
   **Request Body**: `{ "name": "playlist_name", "description": "playlist_description", "public": false }` Public field by default is set to true.
   **Response**: Returns the newly created playlist.

 - **`GET /playlist/:playlistId/`**
   Retrieves details of a specific playlist by ID.
-  **Response**: Playlist data.
+  **Response**: Returns playlist data.

 - **`PUT /playlist/:playlistId/`**
   Updates a specified playlist’s details.
+The request body should include the playlist name, description, and a public flag.
   **Request Body**: `{ "name": "playlist_name", "description": "playlist_description", "public": false }`
   **Response**: Returns updated playlist details.

 - **`DELETE /playlist/:playlistId/`**
   Deletes a playlist by ID.
-  **Response**: Confirms deletion.
+  **Response**: Confirms deletion of the playlist.

 - **`POST /add-track/:trackId/`**
-  If playlist id is not defined a new playlist will be created with the name of the added song.
+  If a playlistId is not provided, a new playlist is created with the track title as the playlist name.
+Otherwise, the track is added to an existing playlist.
-  **Response**: Confirms track addition.
+  **Response**: Confirms that the track has been added to the playlist (or a new playlist is created).

 - **`POST /add-track/:trackId/:playlistId/`**
   Adds a track to a specified playlist.